cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Network

-Using this section, we can update the subnets associated with the load balancer and EC2 instances
+We also have an option to update the subnets associated with the load balancer and EC2 instances at any time.

 Note : VPC on the application can be mapped only at the time of creation of the beanstalk application and cannot be modified later